1986 Cincinnati Reds season

-The Cincinnati Reds' 1986 season was a season in American baseball.
+The 1986 Cincinnati Reds season was the 117th season for the franchise in Major League Baseball, and their 17th and 16th full season at Riverfront Stadium.
 It consisted of the Cincinnati Reds attempting to win the National League West, although falling short in second place behind the Houston Astros.

 Eric Davis hit 27 home runs and stole 80 bases this season.
 The New York Yankees' Rickey Henderson also had over 20 home runs and 80 steals in 1986, he and Davis are the only two major leaguers to accomplish this feat.